hoangvvo/llm-sdk/README.md

 ![Console Chat Application screenshot](./website/assets/console-chat.png)

 > **Status**: both libraries are currently `v0`.
-The SDK surface is largely stable; the Agent API may evolve.
+The SDK library APIs are largely stable; the Agent library APIs may evolve.
 Feedback and contributions are welcome.

 ## Why use llm-sdk

 - Supports multiple LLM providers with a unified API.
 - Handles multiple modalities: Text, Image, and Audio.
 - Supports streaming, including for image and audio.
-- Supports citations and reasoning for supported models.
+- Supports citations (RAG) and reasoning for supported models.
 - Reports token usage and calculates the cost of a request when provided with the model’s pricing information.
 - Unified serialization across programming languages (systems in different languages can work together).
 - Integrates OpenTelemetry for tracing.